NightAvail/MythicLegends/wiki/mage_spells.md

         - Once set to active will allow the player to curse someone else with a plague.
     - Prosper Spell ```active spell```
-        - Increases local tax modifier (up to 40%)
+        - Increases global tax modifier (up to 40%)
     - Life Change Spell ```active spell```
-        - Has a 2-year cooldown
+        - Has a 10-year cooldown
         - Once set to active will allow the player to take another player's titles and then give up all their titles to an heir.
 Starts a whole new life for the player.